SystemJargon/windows-logoff-hours/README.md

 I have a powershell script which does most of the command line and scheduled task work for you.
+It it commented to self-explain what it does mostly.

-<b>Filename: set-kids-logoff-time.ps1</b>
+<b>Filename: set-logoff-time.ps1

-You of course may need to edit the two or so lines in the PS1 script for the defined time / username variables that suits your requirements.

-Otherwise copy and paste the command line examples given, again change username/time to suit your requirements.

 ----

+Otherwise use the guide below / copy and paste the command line examples given, again change username/time to suit your requirements.

 ## How-To